-Supervision Formats to be used Please mark all that apply.

-☐ One-on-One supervision

-☐ Group Supervision

-☐ Telephone Communication

-☐ Video (e.g. Skype, Face Time, Zoom) Communication

-☐ Co-facilitation with task instructors/mentors
+- □ Video (e.g. Skype, Face Time, Zoom) Communication - \Box Co-facilitation with task instructors/mentors

-☐ Other Please describe
+\Box Other Please describe

 Students,

 As part of program requirements, you should have certain learning experiences and be able to demonstrate competence in specific areas during your fieldwork.
 To help guide the field experience so that prescribed behaviors are achieved, you and your field instructor/supervisor should collaborate on a plan for your achievement in field practicum.
 Please identify TWO or MORE planned activities that you will perform to help you achieve each of the behaviors (described below).
 You should review and discuss you field plan with your agency field instructor, allowing them to provide suggestions and feedback before submitting it in your Issues in Field Practicum class.
 At two points during the Field Practicum, the UHD Issues in Field Practicum Instructor (or other UHD faculty member) will conduct a site visit with you and your agency field instructor or agency task supervisor (may be in-person or virtual) to review your work activities and the achievements related to those activities.